Multivariate Bicycle Codes: Tanner Graph Details

 For each $A_i$ term introduced, we have for each vertex v an edge $e_{v,X}$ along the grid to some X-check, call it X. Similarly we have $e_{v,Z}$ to a Z-check called Z. Due to the $A_i$ being cyclic, the edges introduced are translationally invariant (with PBC) on the x-y grid defined by the isomorphism f.
 Note that at this point, we have not imposed any requirement of a toric layout structure.

 We may add as many edges as we like by introducing more terms $A_i$ and $B_j$, and they remain translationally invariant by repeating the argument above.

-Furthermore, now using our hypothesis that the code has a toric layout, we may now traverse along the edges that define the toric grid, as per Proposition~\ref{proposition:toriclayout} to make them overlap on the Cayley Graph of $\mathbb{Z}_{2\mu} \times \mathbb{Z}_{2\lambda}$ embedded in $\mathbb{R}^2$ with PBC.
+Furthermore, now using our hypothesis that the code has a toric layout, we may now traverse along the edges that define the toric grid, as per Proposition 2 in the main tex to make them overlap on the Cayley Graph of $\mathbb{Z}_{2\mu} \times \mathbb{Z}_{2\lambda}$ embedded in $\mathbb{R}^2$ with PBC.
 Since the graph is translationally symmetric, all the edges have translationally symmetric interaction vectors, including the long-range edges. \end{proof} \end{proposition}

 Such translation invariant codes generated by cyclic matrices have also been studied in the literature, such as bicycle codes and two-block quantum group algebra codes \cite{kovalev2013quantum, lin2023quantum}.